 This guide describes the typical steps required for a partner's implementation.
 The steps are broad in description and might need to be adjusted for a given partner.

 Send your assets to us at Google.
 After we receive them, we prepare our systems for the integration.

 Perform the following steps as part of pre-implementation:

-To create custom URL schemes for Google to use as both a fallback link as well as app detection link, refer to How your app is detected.
+To create custom URL schemes for Google to use as both a fallback link as well as an app detection link, refer to the Prepare fallback deep link section.
 Email the custom URL schemes to Micromobility partner support and add them to the feed.

 To become familiar with how feeds are constructed and delivered, refer to the specifications in the Reference tab and Guidelines for feed delivery.
 Direct questions about these guides to Micromobility partner support.

 For a list of recommended capabilities to be supported in the native application, refer to Supported capabilities.

 After you've generated your General Bikeshare Feed Specification (GBFS) feed, perform the following steps to implement, deliver, and test it:

 Send Micromobility partner support the details for the host address and authentication methods.

 After your feed is available on our servers, Google verifies your coverage, feed delivery times, and deep links.